evanlouie/evanlouie.github.io/_posts/2016-10-04-fibonacci-performance-testing.md

 layout: post
 title: Language Performance Tests - Nth Fibonacci
 tags: ruby php node crystal go performance fibonacci functional recursion
-excerpt: 'One of the most common interview questions also happens to be a good measure of performance for differing languages.
-With a whole bunch of different ways to implement it, calculating the nth Fibonacci number can both reveal strengths/weaknesses of languages as optimizations become easier or more difficult (possibly impossible) to implement.'
+excerpt: "One of the most common interview questions also happens to be a good measure of performance for differing languages.
+With a whole bunch of different ways to implement it, calculating the nth Fibonacci number can both reveal strengths/weaknesses of languages as optimizations become easier or more difficult (possibly impossible) to implement."
 ---

 <https://github.com/evanlouie/fibonacci-performance>